EGI-Federation/documentation/content/en/internal/configuration-database/access/_index.md

 a certificate from one of the recognised EU-Grid-PMA Certification Authorities (CAs), and install it on your local machine.

-{{% alert title="Note" color="info" %}} GOCDB does not support single
+{{% alert title="Note" color="info" %}} EGI Check-in does not support single
 or double quotes in the certificate's Distinguished Name (DN).
-The DN below is rejected by GOCDB because of the single quote:
+The DN below is rejected because of the single quote:

 `/C=UK/O=STFC/OU=SomeOrgUnit/CN=David Mc'Donald`